What About Me?

 • moving to Utah and taking a job with Salt Lake magazine

-Today, I’m a creative director at Arena, one of the largest political marketing agencies in the country.
+Today, I’m a creative director at Arena, one of the largest political advertising agencies in the country.

 A lot of people were surprised at this move.
-But like any industry, political marketing has it’s professional challenges.
+But like any industry, political advertising and marketing has it’s professional challenges.
 I’m very competitive and always strive to be the best in the business.

-As such, my goal is to the best creative director in the political advertising business.
-Have I achieved that goal yet?
-Perhaps.
+As such, my goal is to become the best creative director in the political advertising business.

-Creative communications is like skiing…there’s always room for improvement.
+Creative communications is like skiing and gold…there’s always room for improvement.

 Work With Me Here

-Visit my contact page and hit me up if you’re interested in talking about work, music, riding or skiing.
-And thanks for taking the time to hear my srtory.
+Visit my contact page and hit me up if you’re interested in talking about work, music, mountain biking or skiing.
+And thanks for taking the time to hear my story.